Local guides who speak English and are trained in first aid & rescue

 CHANGES: If you change the tour date before 5:00 pm (La Paz time) 2 days before the tour begins, a 60% administration fee will apply.
 After this time, there is a 100% change fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 2 days before the tour begins, a 60% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 2 days before the tour begins or earlier, a 60% administration fee will apply (+ the card fee).
 After this time, there is a 100% no show or cancellation fee.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.